robbert-vdh/yabridge/README.md

 prefixes and with different architectures will be run independently of each other.
 See below for an [example](#example) of how these groups can be set up.

-#### Editor hosting modes
+#### Miscellaneous fixes and workarounds

+Because Linux VST hosts are typically not tested using Windows VST plugins and because some Windows VST plugins make incorrect assumptions about the host or the environment, you may run into implementation issues when combining certain hosts and VST plugins.
+This section contains a few options you can use to work around these issues.
+The [known issues](#runtime-dependencies-and-known-issues) section contains more information on when these options might be necessary.
+Yabridge will show which of these options are active on startup as part of the initialization message.

+- Both _REAPER_ and _Renoise_ can freeze when the plugin uses the `audioMasterUpdateDisplay()` function while the host is updating the editor window.
+As a temporary workaround until this is fixed you can set the `hack_reaper_update_display` option to `true`.
+If you set this option for the `["*"]` pattern like in the example below, then this will be applied to all yabridge `.so` files in the directory of the `yabridge.toml` files and all directories below it.
+If you have added any other patterns to the `yabridge.toml` file you'll also have to add the setting there since yabridge will only read settings from the first matching pattern.
+See the example below for more clarification.
-The way yabridge embeds editor windows will work for most plugins.
+- The way yabridge embeds editor windows will work for most plugins.
 There is a second embedding mode available that adds yet another layer of embedding.
 This can be enabled by setting the `editor_double_embed` option to `true`.
-At the moment the only known plugins that need this are _PSPaudioware_ plugins with expandable GUIs such as E27, as those plugins will otherwise draw in the wrong location after the GUI has been expanded.
+At the moment the only known plugins that need this are _PSPaudioware_ plugins with expandable GUIs such as E27 as those plugins will otherwise draw in the wrong location after the GUI has been expanded.
 This setting may be replaced in the future if we can come up with a better solution.
-See below for an [example](#example) of how to set this up.

 #### Example